greenfirn/Dashboard/README.md

 ![Dashboard connect](images/Screenshot-client-connect-disconnect.png)

-developed with assistance from ChatGPT.
+developed with assistance from ChatGPT.com and chat.deepseek.com